-It is common for hiring arrangement to involve an "independent contractor agreement" in which the person being hired agrees that s/he is an independent contractor and not an employee (and thus not protected by wage/hour and other laws, such as workers' compensation, that apply to California employees).
+It is common for hiring arrangement to involve an "independent contractor agreement" in which the person being hired agrees that s/he is an independent contractor and not an employee (and thus not protected by wage/hour and other laws, such as workers' compensation, that applies to California employees).

 But these agreements do NOT determine the nature of a hiring relationship in California.

 You can be an employee even if you signed an agreement stating that you are an independent contractor.
-What matters is whether the nature of your work and relationship with the person hiring you indicate that it is an employment relationship.6
+What matters is whether the nature of your work and relationship with the person hiring you indicate that it is an employment relationship.7

 3. What should I do if my employer has been wrongly classifying me as an independent contractor to avoid California wage and hour laws?